helios-network/helios-core/helios-chain/modules/peggy/spec/04_messages.md

 // -------------
 // AMOUNT:
 // the coin to send across the bridge, note the restriction that this is a
-// single coin not a set of coins that is normal in other Injective messages
+// single coin not a set of coins that is normal in other Helios messages
 // FEE:
 // the fee paid for the bridge, distinct from the fee paid to the chain to
 // actually send this message in the first place.
 So a successful send has